Syed-A-Naqvi/leetcode/arrays_and_hashing/README.md

-## Overview of Arrays and Hashing Data Structures
+## Overview of Array and Hash Table Data Structures

 ### Arrays
 An **array** is a collection of elements stored at contiguous memory locations.
 Arrays allow for efficient access to elements via indexing, making them a fundamental data structure in computer science.